llaske/sugarizer/docs/tutorial_step2.md

 * `define` is a way to define a new module and express its dependancies.
 Here for example we're going to define a new module that depends of the JavaScript library `sugar-web/activity/activity`.
 So when the `js/activity.js` is run, **require** will first load the Sugar-Web activity library and put a reference on it in the `activity` variable.

-* `require` is pretty the same.
+* `requirejs` is pretty the same.
 It tell to **require**: run the following function but before, load dependancies and give me a reference to it.
 There is small hack here because `domReady!` is a special library used to wait for the end of the HTML page loading.

 Then come the most important line of our activity:

 	// Initialize the activity.
 	activity.setup();

 It's a call to the `setup` method of the Sugar-Web activity library.

 If you have to keep only one line in your activity, keep that one because it's responsible of all the magic inside Sugarizer: it initialize Datastore, Presence and the Sugarizer UI.
 A classical error for a beginner in Sugar-Web development is to forgot this call.
 Let's do it by commenting the line:

 	// Initialize the activity.
 	//activity.setup();

 Then run again your new activity.
 Here's what happens:

 ![](images/tutorial_step2_3.png)

 Ooops!
 Colors for our nice icons has disappear and when you click on the Stop button nothing happens.
 Clearly you've broken the Sugarizer logic :-(

 So uncomment this precious line and never forget to call it again!

 		// Initialize the activity.
 		activity.setup();

 Now, to display our welcome message, we will use the user's name.

 To do that we're going to use another Sugar-Web library named **env**.
 So, we need to add it in your dependancies.
 Update the define call to add the env Sugar-Web library:

 	define(["sugar-web/activity/activity", "sugar-web/env"], function (activity, env) {

 This library contains a very interesting method `getEnvironment`.
 This method allow you to retrieve all users settings: name, prefered colours, language, favorites, ...
 So add a call to this method to retrieve the user name: